 What alternatives do I have to extraction?

-This really depends on your particular circumstances, so it is best to ask our dentists in our Brandywine office, Middletown office, Hockessin office, Newark office, or Wilmington office whether there are any alternatives.
+This really depends on your particular circumstances, so it is best to ask our dentists in our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, or Newark Pediatric Office whether there are any alternatives.
 Depending on the circumstances it may be possible to repair a damaged tooth with a crown and/or a root canal instead of extracting it.
 While extraction may seem initially like the least expensive option, we will probably recommend replacing the extracted tooth.
 An extracted tooth that is not replaced can leave a gap that causes problems for the surrounding teeth and potentially affecting your bite.
 If it is an option, repairing and saving the tooth may end up being less expensive than extracting and replacing that same tooth with partial dentures, bridges or dental implants.
 Ask us to explain all the options, and why extraction is or is not recommended.